NEAR-labs/ui.fund3r/__tests__/MANUAL_TESTING.md

 - http://localhost:3000/grants/t3st.testnet-5 | Should show "Your application has been denied.
 Please, check comments and submit your application again." and the comments

+- http://localhost:3000/grants/t3st.testnet-6 | Should show "Your funding has been approved, pleace verivy your account." and a "Verify account" button and "Acceptance or Denial Notification" should be checked

 ## API Implementation informations

 - Check `__tests__/mocks/handlers.ts` to see how the API should behave